AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-metrics.md

 In addition to defining how your metric behaves, you can also set permission levels in the **User Rights** section.
 While Admin users have access to all metrics, you have to indicate the users who can use this metric by checking the box next to the appropriate group.

-If you’re editing an existing metric, you can view a list of charts (and who owns them) that use this metric in the **Dependent Charts** section.
+If you're editing an existing metric, you can view a list of charts (and who owns them) that use this metric in the **Dependent Charts** section.

 Changes are saved automatically and your metric is now good to go.